JackPotat0/jackpotat0.github.io/docs/game.md

 #### Kingdom Hearts (PS2)
 A simple Hero's Journey, but a great one.
 Unlike the later KH games, the main plot is tied nicely with the Disney worlds, making Sora's journey necessary and important to his character.
 One of the best executions for "Friendship is Power" trope.
 It can be cheesy but it is good because it is not baseless.
 Combat is simple and effective but the camera... did not age too well.
+Every time I relook into KH I am just impressed by Nomura's creative direction, it might not work every time, but when it does it's magic and this game is full of it.
+The weird fusion of FF and Disney, the simple fairy tale hidden under all the flashy presentation and complicated lore.
+I cannot explain the magic, but everything just WORKS and he knows it.

 | Story/Plot    | Characters    | Gameplay  | Music        | Best Girls/Boys |
 | ------------- | ------------- | --------- | ------------ | --------------- |